buntine/MoonDweller/README.md

 ## Notes

  - Type the 'help' command in gameplay for some tips and instructions.
+ - You can 'save' and 'load' at any time.
+It uses localStorage and supports only one save slot.
  - Inspired by Dunnet, by Rob Schnell ($ emacs -batch -l dunnet).

 ## License